P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Methodology

 \subsubsection{Training Details}

 For the original dataset, we divide it into training, testing, and validation sets according to different scenes, with proportions of 70\%, 15\%, and 15\%, respectively.
-Since we predict maps with a size of 12\,m around the robot, the original image input size is 120$\times$120.
+In Eq. \ref{equ:localmap}, $R$ is set to 12.8\,m, which makes the input for the network is 128$\times$128.

+We transform the original grid map into a three-channel image, where the three channels represent the status of free, occupied, and unknown spaces, respectively.
+Therefore, the input dimension of our model is 3$\times$128$\times$128.
+The network outputs the probability of each cell in the map belonging to each of the three categories in the predicted result.

-Firstly, we train a map denoising module.
-Since the denoising process needs to consider both low-frequency floor plan information and high-frequency noise, we choose UNet++ \cite{zhou2018unet++} as the backbone, which captures features at different levels.
-The number of convolutional kernels in each part is set to 16, 32, 64, 128, and 256.
-The original map $X(f_i)$ is taken as the input, and the network outputs the denoised floor plan $\tilde{X}(f_i)$.
-The label is set as $\tilde{X}_{gt}(f_i)$ and the loss is L1-norm between these two pictures.
+In order to increase the map prediction accuracy for this task, we propose a new architecture of NN for \textbf{f}loor plan \textbf{p}rediction based on \textbf{UNet} called \textbf{FPUNet}.
+Since this task needs to consider both low-frequency floor plan information and high-frequency noise, we choose UNet++ \cite{zhou2018unet++} as the backbone, which captures features at different depth levels.
+In addition, the floor plan contains various structures like lines, rectangles, and semicircles, which result in anisotropic map features.
+Therefore, we introduce anisotropic convolution \cite{Li2022anisConvo} into our network.
+First, we use unidirectional convolutional kernels with learnable weight factors, which enhance the network's ability to capture floor plan features in different directions.
+Second, we incorporate convolutional kernels of different scales into our network to improve its ability to capture information at various spatial ranges.

-Secondly, the floor plan prediction module $\psi_\theta$ is trained.
-Due to the floor plan containing low-frequency information only, our network architecture is UNet \cite{ronneberger2015u} which is more efficient than UNet++. $\psi_\theta$ takes the input as $\tilde{X}_{gt}(f_i)$ and predicts $\hat{X}_{gt}(f_i)$.
-In the inference procedure, we use $\tilde{X}(f_i)$ as the input of $\psi_\theta$.
+Since the number of data for three categories in the map is different, and in exploration tasks, the location of walls represented by the status of occupied plays a crucial role in separating different rooms.
+Therefore, accurately predicting the positions of walls is essential.
+We use weighted cross-entropy as our loss function and apply a higher weight to the occupied category.
+The loss for a certain pair is